Theory of Full Wave Loops

 Horizontal full wave loop antennas over ground

-When a full wave loop is erected horizontally at relatively low heights, maximum radiation is still broadside to the loop, or straight up.
+When a full wave loop is erected horizontally at relatively low heights (sometimes called a “sky loop” or similar), maximum radiation is still broadside to the loop, or straight up.
 This isn’t particularly good for the low angles of radiation favored for DX, but it can make an excellent NVIS antenna for local contacts on the lower HF/MF bands (40m, 60m, 80m, and 160m) when operating below the critical frequency.
 The ground acts as a reflector, which improves signal strengths at some heights.
 Typical heights are below about 1/3 wavelength, and it can still work at 0.05 wavelengths, though ground losses are becoming more of an issue at low heights.

 Here is some modeled data for a full wave square loop fed in one side at various heights over poor ground (it will vary with ground characteristics):